 With this terminology in mind, we can look at the block of our script, where we define the load simulation:

-The above load simulation will simply run our scenario with a single user, which is a useful default to have in place when creating and debugging your Gatling script.
+The load simulation above will simply run our scenario with a single user.
+It is a useful default to have in place when creating and debugging your Gatling script.
 When you are ready to run an actual simulation based on your expected traffic for Black Friday, you will update this block appropriately as seen later on in this article.